KineticCafe/app_identity/spec/README.md

   as presented (if presented as a base-64 value, the secret _is_ the base-64 value, not a decoded version of it).

+  Application secrets should be prefixed with a fixed value, such as `appid_`.
+  This improves the ability of security tools (such as [gitleaks][], [GitGuardian][], or [GitHub secret scanning][]) to detect that an application secret key has been leaked

+  Where possible, implementations **should** use memory-safe storage for the `secret` value and **must** prevent accidental exposure of the secret in logs through normal object introspection.

+  > All reference implementations use no-argument closures to store the secret
+  > in memory, which prevents accidental logging of the secret.
+In addition,
+  > custom inspect functions have been implemented which hides the secret value
+  > by default.

 - `version`: The minimum algorithm version supported by the application, an integer value.
-The reference implementations of App Identity do not currently restrict the `version` for compatibility purposes, but new applications **should not** use version 1 applications.
+The reference implementations of App Identity do not restrict the `version` for backwards compatibility purposes, but new services **should** consider version 1 applications deprecated.

-- `config`: A configuration object.
-As of this writing, only one key for this object is defined when `version` 2 or higher.
+- `config`: A configuration object which affects proof verification.
+Only one key for this object is defined when `version` 2 or higher.
 The `config` only affects proof verification.

   - `fuzz`: The fuzziness of time stamp comparison, in seconds, for version `2` or higher algorithms.
 If not present, defaults to `600` seconds, or ±600